2019 surface dressing programme

 Information letters will be delivered to affected residents and businesses, and advance information signs will be on site at least ten days prior to the due start date.

-We're spending around £6 million this year on resurfacing and surface dressing the county’s roads, ranging from unclassified rural roads to town centre roads to main ‘A’ roads.
-For more information, take a look at our blog/video.
+Shropshire Council is spending around £6 million this year on resurfacing and surface dressing the county’s roads, ranging from unclassified rural roads to town centre roads to main ‘A’ roads.
+For more information, see our video below.